aeomath/AE_sizing_tool/README.md

    Using venv
     ```bash
     python -m venv venv
+    venv\Scripts\activate
     ```
     or using conda
     ```bash
     conda create --name venv python=3.10
+    conda activate venv
     ```
 4. Install the required dependencies **in your environment** :
     ```bash
     (env)$ pip install -r requirements.txt
     ```
+    > The installation of the library could take up to 5min :)

 ## Usage ##